fhiso/legacy-format/data-model.md

 ### CHAN   {#CHAN}

-Indicates a change, correction, or modification.
+Change: indicates a change, correction, or modification.
 Typically used in connection with a `[DATE]` to specify when a change in information occurred.

 Contexts
 :   (`[Record]`).`[CHAN]`